syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 ## Expand mode

-The `SfAccordion` allows you to expand single or multiple items by using the `ExpandMode` property.
-By default, the expand mode is set to `Single`.
+The `SfAccordion` allows you to expand single or multiple items using the `ExpandMode` property.
+By default, the expanded mode is set to `Single`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}